PM-Uzemeltetok/sv3SQL/MSSQL/mentornotes/readme.md

-Ez kerül majd a a társrepoba a mentorokna
+Ez kerül majd a a társrepoba a mentoroknak